 With that being said, death is a very peculiar thing, isn’t it?

 It’s weird how a body can go from being full of life and personality to literally being nothing more than a shell of its former self.
 Even with that thought in mind, a lot of us feel and act as if the person we knew is still somewhere in there.
 I myself was bothered with the idea of my grandfather being cremated after he passed away.
-Just the thought of the body being burned and alone made my eyes wet.
+Just the thought of the body being burned and alone made my eyes tear.